 If you prefer to print out and mail in the general research request form you can do so here.

-Genealogy Research Request Form
+Genealogy Research Request Form $40 for CCHS members and $50 for non-members

 To help researchers who are unable to visit the library, a genealogical research service is available.
 The service is intended to provide the researcher with basic information found in the collections of the Cumberland County Historical Society regarding a specific family.
 Upon receipt of payment and completed form, we will search the following: